awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 ### Prerequisites<a name="services-msk-prereqs"></a>
 + An Amazon MSK cluster and a Kafka topic\.
 For more information, see [Getting Started Using Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.
-+ A [Lambda execution role](lambda-intro-execution-role.md) with permission to access the AWS resources that your Amazon MSK cluster uses\.
++ An [execution role](lambda-intro-execution-role.md) with permission to access the AWS resources that your MSK cluster uses\.

 ### Adding an Amazon MSK trigger \(console\)<a name="services-msk-trigger"></a>